tonyauyeung/tonyauyeung.github.io/FAQ.md

 make sure to correctly specify the `url` and `baseurl` paths in `_config.yml`.
 Set `url` to `https://<your-github-username>.github.io` or to `https://<your.custom.domain>` if you are using a custom domain.
 If you are deploying a <ins>personal</ins> or <ins>organization</ins> website, leave `baseurl` **empty** (do **NOT** delete it).
 If you are deploying a project page, set `baseurl: /<your-project-name>/`.
 If all previous steps were done correctly, all is missing is for your browser to fetch again the site stylesheet.
 For this, you can:

-- press [Shift + F5 on Chromium-based](https://support.google.com/chrome/answer/157179#zippy=%2Cwebpage-shortcuts) or [Ctrl + F5 on Firefox-based](https://support.mozilla.org/en-US/kb/keyboard-shortcuts-perform-firefox-tasks-quickly) browsers to reload the page ignoring cached content
+- press Shift + F5 on Chromium-based or Ctrl + F5 on Firefox-based browsers to reload the page ignoring cached content
 - clean your browser history
-- simply try it in a private session, here's how to do it in [Chrome](https://support.google.com/chrome/answer/95464) and [Firefox](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history)
+- simply try it in a private session, here's how to do it in [Firefox](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history)

 ---